 - After they are burning well, put them in a checkerboard pattern, flat side up, to get the most heat from them.
 Don’t put them on edge — that provides a much smaller area of heat.

-- When fixing a fire for baking of cobblers, upside down cake, cake, cookies, pie, etc., most of the heat must be on top so you will use a checkerboard pattern on the bottom of only 6 or 8 briquets and 18 to 24 on top in a circular pattern.
-The circle pattern is a good one for baking because sometimes a section of the item you’re baking won’t be cooking evenly so you can push briquets to where they’re needed or remove some.
+- When fixing a fire for baking of cobblers, upside-down cake, cake, cookies, pie, etc., most of the heat must be on top so that you will use a checkerboard pattern on the bottom of only 6 or 8 briquets and 18 to 24 on top in a circular way.
+The circle pattern is suitable for baking because sometimes a section of the item you’re baking won’t be cooking evenly, so you can push briquets to where they’re needed or remove some.

 - Use the long-handled tongs and shovel to add the briquets or remove them.